 Aljunied is also a bus ride away from Little India, where you can head to explore and learn more about the vivid Indian culture.
 Streets are adorned with gorgeous murals, stalls selling fresh produce, and a number of gold merchants.
 Little India is also home to Mustafa Centre, which is known colloquially as a 24-hour shopping paradise that sells just about anything.

 There are five major schools in Aljunied.
 Affiliated schools Geylang Methodist Primary School, and Geylang Methodist Secondary School are right next to each other.
 Broadrick Secondary School and Kong Hwa School are also in the area.
-Holistic education can also be sought in Aljunied, at the Mountbatten campus of Global Indian International School, also known as GIIS.

 There are also other schools in Aljunied that extend toward the outer areas of Aljunied, like the Macpherson-Aljunied area and the Geylang area.
-To name some of them, Cedar Primary School, Eunos Primary School, Macpherson Secondary School, Maha Bodhi School, Manjusri Secondary School.
+To name some of them, Cedar Primary School, Eunos Primary School, Maha Bodhi School, Manjusri Secondary School.
 School for the deaf Canossian School is also one of the options available to residents of Aljunied.

 Aljunied also has its share of tuition centres, where parents can send their children to have a peace of mind until they’ve gotten off work.
 These enrichment centres offer subjects of multiple disciplines, mostly within the syllabi of Singapore’s education system.
 MYEC Tuition Centre is a boutique tuition centre near Aljunied that offers enrichment, Primary, Secondary, and JC programmes to classes limited to five students.